Tony Hawk’s Pro Skater 1 and 2 brings back the Birdman in 4K

 And hopefully the games can start to undo the tragedy of Tony Hawk’s Pro Skater 5, which is garbage.

-If you preorder the game, you can try out the
+If you preorder the game, you can try out the Warehouse stage as part of a demo that is coming later.

 Tony Hawk’s Pro Skater 1 and 2 is faithful to your memories